koranevskiy/noteEditor/README.md

 ================================================================================

 P.S.
-Click on tag to deleted itself
+Click on tag to deleted it